Phishing Attacks: How to Recognize and Avoid Crypto Scams

 As an example, if you get an email telling you that your account has been locked, make sure that it is from the official email address of your crypto exchange.

-Similarly, before clicking on any links to a page that you might receive via the site or through social media, make sure that they are legitimate.
+Similarly, before clicking on any links to a page you might receive via the site or social media, ensure they are legitimate.

 Don't Provide Your Code and Login Details

 The same also applies to providing your login details on any website.
-Usually, people who fall victim to phishing do not check to see if the website to which they provide their data is legitimate or not, which leads to them losing money.
+Usually, people who fall victim to phishing do not check to see if the website to which they provide their data is legitimate, leading to them losing money.

 Do not send any cryptocurrencies to users you do not recognize.
 No exchange will ever contact you to say that your account has been blocked and can be fixed in exchange for money.
 If you get an email like this, it is probably sent by malicious attackers who wish to steal your funds by accessing your wallets.